muziejus/transverse/index.md

 > The ordinary practitioners of the city live “down below,” below the thresholds at which visibility begins.
 They walk—an elementary form of this experience of the city; they are walkers, _Wandersmänner_, whose bodies follow the thicks and thins of an urban “text” they write without being able to read it.

 <div class="credit">De Certeau, _The Practice of Everyday Life_, 93.</div>

 Note: De Certeau describes walkers as a contrast to the voyeurs floating above.
-Where the voyeurs arrest process in the fiction of total knowledge, the walkers are always generating new knowledge with their experience of the city.
-The damage done by the endataing and mapping, then, is the erasure of the writing of the city made by these walkers.
+Where the voyeurs arrest process in pursuing the fiction of total knowledge, the walkers are always generating new knowledge as they traverse the city.
+The damage done by the en-dataing and mapping, then, is the erasure of the writing of the city made by these walkers.

 ---